podulator/amazon-sagemaker-workshop/AccountSetup/README.md

 1. You will see your newly committed file rendered for you
 ![File added](./images/CC-6.png)

+1. Create another file called `.gitignore` in the same way, with the contents `.ipynb_checkpoints`.
+This will prevent you from comitting your own checkpoints and clashing with other collaborators.

 1. In the Services menu, type SageMaker and browse to the Amazon SageMaker console.

 1. From the left hand menu select **Git repositories**
 1. You will see a list of your added repositories, possibly empty
 ![Repository List](./images/CC-7.png)